ancantu/SCICLD2019/docs/kubernetes/kubernetes.md

 ## Overview

-* Pod: smallest deployable unit
+* Pod: Smallest deployable unit.
+Consists of 1 or more containers.
+Kind of like "localhost".
-* Deployment: multiple pods
+* Deployment: Multiple pods.
-* Service: expose a pod or deployment to network
+* Service: Expose a pod or deployment to network.
-* Volume: attach storage to pod
+* Volume: Attach storage.
-* ConfigMap: store strings for files for pods to use
+* ConfigMap: Store strings or files for pods to use.
-* Secret: encrypted configmap
+* Secret: Cncrypted configmap.

 ...many more